Esri/arcgis-rest-js/demos/webmap-checker-sapper/README.md

 The app has 4 API endpoints

 * `src/routes/auth/authorize.js` - starts the oAuth 2.0 process to sign in a user.
-* `src/routes/auth/post-sign-in.js` - competes the oAuth 2.0 process.
+* `src/routes/auth/post-sign-in.js` - completes the oAuth 2.0 process.
 * `src/routes/auth/exchange-token.js` - provides a fresh token based on the secure session cookie when the current token expires.
 * `src/routes/auth/sign-out.js` - signs the user out, destroying the saved session on the server and the session cookie on the client.